-- Unit 1 Media Products and Audiences (exam) - Unit 2 Pre-production and Planning (exam) - Unit 3 Create a Media Product (Digital Video) (coursework) - Unit 4 Create an interactive media produce (Website) (coursework) - Unit 10 Create a digital animation (Adobe Photoshop, Fireworks, Flash) (coursework), or - Unit 17 Create Visual and Special Effects (coursework)
+- · Unit 1 Media Products and Audiences (exam) - · Unit 2 Pre-production and Planning (exam) - · Unit 3 Create a Media Product (Digital Video) (coursework) - · Unit 4 Create an interactive media produce (Website) (coursework) - · Unit 10 Create a digital animation (Adobe Photoshop, Fireworks, Flash) (coursework), or - · Unit 17 Create Visual and Special Effects (coursework) - · Unit 20 Advertising - · Unit 21 Pitching an idea - · Unit 23 Create your own professional portfolio

 This course offers a high quality alternative to traditional A Levels, allowing students to mix both successfully.
-The course carries UCAS points like any other A Level and is also well received by Universities.
+The course carries UCAS points like any other A Level and is also well received by universities.
 This is a modern and exciting new course designed for students who may want to eventually work in the huge Media or digital sectors.

 It is not necessary to have studied Media Studies or iMedia at GCSE level as much of the content of this course will be new.
-Students who have studied GCSE iMedia will be expected to have achieved at least a level 2 Pass.
+Students who have studied GCSE iMedia will be expected to have achieved at least a Level 2 Pass.

-What we are looking for is students with genuine interest and enthusiasm, and a willingness to learn and explore new software.
+Above all, we are looking for students with genuine interest and enthusiasm, and a willingness to learn and explore new software.